Last updated: June 2026.

 4. How Often Should You Wash a Silk Pillowcase?

 We recommend every 7-10 days, or more often if you’re a nightly skincare maximalist.
-The copper infusion means pillowcases have a boost in naturally resisting bacteria, but silk still deserves regular refreshes.
+Copper infusion can mean that pillowcases have a boost in naturally resisting bacteria, but silk still deserves regular refreshes.

 Your pillowcase and a dryer?
 No. The best method: